 This hotel has been featured in Forbes, Conde Nast Traveler, and Lonely Planet Travel News.
-The Bubble Hotel is about 71 kilometers from Reyjavik which is an hour’s drive.
+The Bubble Hotel is about 44 miles from Reyjavik which is an hour’s drive.
 There are 18 bubble rooms where you can sleep under the stars or simply watch the Northern Lights.

 The Tree Bubble

 This bubble is Iceland’s first hanging tree bubble.
 This bubble is located in the forests of Selfoss.
 A point to note is that guided tours are part of the booking.
 The guided tours are the Golden Circle Tour and South Coast Tour.

 This resort does not have a waiting list and they are booked out fast.
 It is best to book 6-7 months before arrival.
 The good news is that two new lodges would be opened sometime this year.